Loading...

 examples of displacement on a numbered line

 (a) Displacement in physics is a vector and is defined to be the final position minus the initial position.
 So, \[\Delta x=x_f-x_i=-2-0=-2\,{\rm m}\] Hence, the person displaced 2 meters to the left (green arrow).
-Here, the minus sign indicates the direction of the displacement.
+Here, the minus sign indicates the direction of the displacement (to the left).

 (b) For the first part of the trip, the person walks 4 meters, and next, 6 meters more additional to the left.
 Thus, the total distance traveled is calculated to be 10 meters.